Theryston/tiktoker/README.md

 ## Exemplo

-To open the cli is very simple, just type in your terminal in the directory where you want the video `cmvft` see an example below of the usage:
+To open the cli is very simple, just type in your terminal in the directory where you want the video `tiktoker` see an example below of the usage:

 ![image](https://ik.imagekit.io/Theryston/use_xkW0-YhJs.png?ik-sdk-version=javascript-1.4.3&updatedAt=1656180401064)